NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-01-okta-competitors.md

 <a href="https://app.upend.cc" target="_blank"><img alt="Upend screenshot" src="/images/posts/archived/upend-screenshot.png"></a>
 <a href="https://app.upend.cc" target="blank">Upend</a> is an IAM solution for individuals and small to medium enterprises.
 It is <a href="https://en.wikipedia.org/wiki/Passwordless_authentication" target="blank">passwordless</a> and  focuses on <a href="https://en.wikipedia.org/wiki/Low-code_development_platform"  target="blank">low-code</a> and ease of integration.

-Upend supports both <a href="https://en.wikipedia.org/wiki/Single_sign-on" target="blank">Single Sign-On (SSO)</a> and <a href="https://en.wikipedia.org/wiki/Multi-factor_authentication" target="blank">Multi-Factor Authentication (MFA)</a> which can be set up easily.
+Upend supports <a href="https://en.wikipedia.org/wiki/Multi-factor_authentication" target="blank">Multi-Factor Authentication (MFA)</a> which can be set up easily.
 It also provides a user portal which your end-users can access to update their info and see their login access history.

+With Upend, configuring <a href="https://en.wikipedia.org/wiki/Single_sign-on" target="blank">Single Sign-On (SSO)</a> is easy and can be done in only few clicks.
+Single Sign-On allows your users to log into one of your apps and then automatically access your other apps without having to manually log in again.
+This reduces friction and improves the user experience.
+Upend relies on creating an SSO group which is simply a list of your apps that you want to enable SSO for.
+An SSO group is created with the list of apps that you want to enable SSO for.
+Users will only need to log into any one of the apps on the list once per session.
+One advantage over Okta's SSO is that in Upend SSO also works for social providers such as Google.

 Upend advantages over Okta:
 - **Cost**: Upend's cost is a fraction of Okta's.
 The cost per user is a lot lower as well.